Gaziz0707/Gaziz-Nurgali/REPORT_TEMPLATE.md

 ## 4. Conditional Logic (if / else)

-Explain how your program interprets the result.

-Example:
+The program interprets the financial situation based on the saving rate percentage and balance.

-If BMI < 18.5 → Underweight
+If saving rate < 5% → Poor saving habits
-If BMI 18.5 – 24.9 → Normal
-If BMI ≥ 25 → Overweight
+If saving rate is between 5% and 10% → Good financial management If saving rate ≥ 10% → Excellent financial discipline

+Additionally:
+ If balance < 0  – The user is spending more than they earn.
+ If balance ≥ 0 – The user has a positive monthly balance.

 Explain why you chose these ranges (if using real model, mention it).